-On December 1, 2016, KDocs Board Member Manon Boivin facilitated a KDocs Community Outreach workshop at Sands Elementary School in Delta, working with a Grade 8 social studies class.
+On December 1, 2016, KDocs Board Member Manon Boivin facilitated a KDocs Community Outreach workshop at Sands Secondary School in Delta, working with a Grade 8 Social Studies class.
 The students were studying religions of the world and were given an interesting assignment: interview members of the community who observe different religions.
 Manon presented a workshop on the three phases of video production (pre-production, production, and post-production), with a focus on interviewing techniques.
 The workshop was a success, and the students were great participants!

 Practicum Students Co-Host Two KDocs Special Screenings